AdobeDocs/campaign-classic.en/help/interaction/using/live-design-environments.md

 >[!NOTE]
 >
 >To target another table (visitor table for anonymous offers or a specific recipient table), you need to use the target mapping wizard to create the environments.
-For more on this, refer to [Create an offer environment](#creating-an-offer-environment).
+For more on this, refer to [Creating an offer environment](#creating-an-offer-environment).

 ![](assets/offer_environments_overview_002.png)

 Offer managers and the delivery managers have access to different views of the environment.
 Delivery managers can only view the **[!UICONTROL Live]** offer environment and use offers to deliver them.
 Offer managers can view and alter the **[!UICONTROL Design]** environment and view the **[!UICONTROL Live]** environment.
 For more on this, refer to [Operator profiles](../../interaction/using/operator-profiles.md).

-## Create an offer environment {#creating-an-offer-environment}
+## Creating an offer environment {#creating-an-offer-environment}

 By default, Interaction comes with a pre-configured environment to target the recipient table (identified offers).
 If you wish to target another table (visitor table for anonymous offers or a specific recipient table), you need to apply the following configurations: